-Parents everywhere are driven by a dream — for their children’s lives to be better than their own.
+Parents everywhere are driven by a dream for their children’s lives to be better than their own.
 Economic empowerment is not an end in itself, but a tangible expression of God’s love that radically improves the lives of children and families today — a transformation that lasts for generations and can help to lift families out of poverty.
 Yet millions of people in the most impoverished parts of the world lack access to the knowledge, capital, markets, technology, and information they need to build thriving businesses.
+Join us in prayer for people to be economically empowered to lift their families out of poverty.

 World Vision has learned the best way to help people is to empower them to unleash their own drive and talents.
 That’s why we work to give some of the world’s poorest people the tools they need to start or build small businesses, save money, take responsibility, care for their communities — and break the cycle of poverty in their families for good.